 After the diagnosis of TSC has been made, periodic follow-up scans may help identify areas of change or deterioration or be used for presurgical evaluation for individuals with intractable epilepsy.
-These techniques will be described in this Information Sheet, as well as their usefulness and limitations in individuals with TSC.
+Each of these sophisticated tests has strengths and weaknesses.
+It is common for them to be used in combination (MRI plus one or more other method) during the presurgical evaluation as part of the effort to find the best area for resection (Evans et al., 2012).
+These techniques will be described in this Information Sheet, as well as their usefulness and limitations in individuals with TSC

 Computed Tomography (CT) scans produce a picture of the brain by directing a beam of X-rays through the targeted area at many different angles.
 A detector measures how much of the beam comes out on the other side.
 A computer then constructs a cross-sectional picture of the brain, based on many hundreds of readings from the detector.
 CT scans take less time to perform than MRIs.
 In fact, some machines can scan the brain in as little as 25 seconds.
 Nonetheless, it is important that a person hold as still as possible during the scan, so that the best possible pictures can be obtained.

-Disadvantages of the CT include lower resolution (shows much less detail) than MRIs, the need for exposure to radiation (albeit at very small doses), and the need for sedation in individuals who cannot hold still.
+Disadvantages of the CT include lower resolution (shows much less detail) than MRIs and the need for exposure to radiation (albeit at very small doses).

-MRIs involve placing a person in a tube inside a very strong magnet.
+MRIs involve placing a person in a large cylinder, open on both ends, inside a very strong magnet.
 MRIs provide a much more detailed picture of the brain.
 They can also be used to identify blood flow, chemical composition, flow of spinal fluid, and blood vessels in various areas of the brain.
 They can identify tubers much better than CT scans, particularly when using a technique called FLAIR (fluid attenuated inversion recovery).

-Contrast (dye) is usually given to help determine if a subependymal nodule is beginning to grow into a SEGA.
-An MRI is better able to assess any changes in tubers, tumors, or subependymal nodules that can occur over time.
-An MRI scan does take much longer to perform than a CT scan—as long as 45 minutes to an hour—and some special scans may take even longer.
-MRI scans are also more expensive.
+Contrast (dye) is usually given through a vein in the arm during the scan to help determine if a subependymal nodule is beginning to grow into a SEGA.
+An MRI is better than CT scan for assessing any changes in tubers, tumors, or subependymal nodules that can occur over time.
+An MRI scan does take much longer to perform than a CT scan — as long as 45 minutes to an hour — and some special scans may take even longer.

 The space in the magnet for the person being scanned is rather small, and some people may get claustrophobic.
 So-called “open” MRIs have magnets that are open on the sides, and are less confining.
 However, their image quality is not as good as that from standard MRI machines, so open MRIs are not desirable for use for individuals with TSC.

-Magnetic resonance angiography (MRA) is a screening tool used to look for problems in the blood vessels in the brain.
+Magnetic resonance angiography is a screening tool that can also be obtained during an MRI scan when there is a concern about the blood vessels in the brain.
 Cerebrovascular occlusive disease and vascular abnormalities or aneurysms are sometimes identified in individuals with TSC.
 What makes these findings unique in TSC is that they are identified in individuals with TSC at much younger ages (teens and early 20s) than in the general population.

 MRI may play a prominent role in the evaluation of pregnancies at risk for TSC (Curatolo and Brinchi, 1993).
-The brain lesions in TSC can be seen as early as 26 weeks gestation.
-If a fetus has cardiac rhabdomyomas observed using fetal ultrasonography and the concomitant presence of both subependymal nodules and cortical tubers, a definitive diagnosis of TSC can be made.
+The brain lesions in TSC can be seen as early as 26 weeks gestation, but unfortunately, the sensitivity of MRI for these is low in the fetus and so a "negative" study cannot rule out brain involvement by TSC (Garel 2004).
+If a fetus has cardiac rhabdomyomas observed using fetal ultrasonography and the concomitant presence of both subependymal nodules and cortical tubers in the brain, a definitive diagnosis of TSC can be made.

-Diffusion MRI is a magnetic resonance imaging (MRI) method that produces images of the brain by measuring how water is allowed to move in the brain.
+Diffusion MRI is a magnetic resonance imaging (MRI) method that produces images of the brain by measuring how water is allowed to move in the brain tissues.
 Diffusion weighted MRI can provide information about damage to parts of the nervous system.
 Diffusion tensor MRI can provide information about connections among brain regions.
-DWI and DTI may be useful in TSC to identify abnormal brain regions in the presurgical evaluation for epilepsy surgery.
+DWI and DTI I (Figure 2) may be useful in TSC to identify abnormal brain regions in the presurgical evaluation for epilepsy surgery.

-An improvement in functional localization can be obtained by combining electroencephalogram (EEG) and magnetoencephalography (MEG) signals.
+An improvement in functional localization of the seizure focus can be obtained by combining electroencephalogram (EEG) and magnetoencephalography (MEG) signals.
 MEG measures magnetic fields that are primarily associated with intracranial (brain) currents.
-MEG is better than EEG in the ability to pick up the currents in the brain and thus can better localize the source of the seizures.
+MEG is better than EEG in the ability to pick up the currents in the brain and thus may better localize the source of the seizures.

 Magnetic source imaging (MSI) combines MEG data on brain function with MRI data on brain structure.
 MSI allows for more accurate localization of the area that is abnormal and the source of the seizures.
-It remains unclear to what extent MSI will be of assistance in avoiding invasive studies in surgery candidates and in helping the neurosurgeon to perform individualized and conservative brain resection in individuals with intractable localization-related seizures associated with TSC.
-However, recent studies show promising results utilizing MSI for individuals with TSC (Persson et al., 1998; Iida et al., 2005; Janssen et al., 2006; Wu et al., 2006).
+It remains unclear to what extent MSI will be of assistance in avoiding invasive studies in surgery candidates and in helping the neurosurgeon to perform individualized and conservative brain resection in individuals with intractable focal seizures associated with TSC.
+However, recent studies show promising results utilizing MSI for individuals with TSC (Iida et al., 2005; Janssen et al., 2006; Wu et al., 2006; Carlson et al., 2011).

 Many people will need to be sedated during imaging studies.
-It is critical that sedation be performed safely and by experienced personnel and that it be sufficient to keep the individual asleep throughout the entire procedure.
+It is critical that sedation be performed safely and by experienced personnel.
+It should be sufficient to keep the individual asleep throughout the entire procedure.
 Taking mild sedatives prescribed by a family doctor are almost always inadequate.
 In fact, many people become more anxious or agitated when they receive such a medicine.
 Since CT scans without contrast can be done quickly, sedation is often not necessary.
 Scheduling a scan when a child is already sleepy or just after an infant has been fed (“milk sedation”) can be very useful.

 For MRI scans, infants and young children are often sedated with an oral medicine.
-Nembutal may be used to sedate children, although some facilities use a drug called chloral hydrate.
 Older children usually need intravenous sedation.
 Certain people may require an anesthesiologist to be safely and adequately sedated.
-Whichever technique is used, it is important to be sure that the staff at the imaging facility are thoroughly trained and able to handle any problems that may arise.
+Whichever technique is used, it is important to be sure staff members at the imaging facility are thoroughly trained and able to handle any problems that may arise.
 This is particularly true for infants and children and for severely affected adults with TSC.
 The risk of complication from sedation for these imaging tests is far less than 0.1%.

 Asano E, Chugani DC, Muzik O, et al. (2000) Multimodality imaging for improved detection of epileptogenic foci in tuberous sclerosis complex.
 Neurology 54:1976-84